-Frances Clare, affectionately known as Fran, was Esmond's first wife and Rosalind Knight's mother.
+Frances Clotilde Clare, affectionately known as Fran, was Esmond's first wife and Rosalind Knight's mother.
 She and Esmond first met in 1927 whilst appearing together in Yellow Sands with the Birmingham Repertory Theatre.
 At the time, the Birmingham 'Rep' was the best permanent company in the country and fortunately for Esmond the engagement lasted a year, mostly on tour in cathedral towns such as Exeter, Gloucester and Lincoln.
 Fran had already made a success in several of the Rep's London productions but had then been ill for a while and went on tour with them to recuperate.
 This allowed Esmond plenty of time to get to know, and fall in love with, the young actress who was the object of his attentions both on and off stage.
-In his autobiography he wrote: "… I had to make love to her. it was fun sitting on the upturned boat in a scene that we had together, plastered with a bronze make-up and having to say all those things to her which I hadn't quite the courage to say off stage."
+In his autobiography he wrote: "… I had to make love to her.
+It was fun sitting on the upturned boat in a scene that we had together, plastered with a bronze make-up and having to say all those things to her which I hadn't quite the courage to say off stage."
 They became engaged (secretly at first) while still on tour and were married on Saturday 19th January 1929 at St Martins-in-the-Fields.
 The same evening Fran went on stage at the Gate Theatre and Esmond at the Children's Theatre in Covent Green.
 For a while the newlyweds moved into a flat at No.11 Clarges Street, off Piccadilly, once the home of Lady Emma Hamilton and which, by Esmond's own admission, "… was far too expensive."

 Fran was two years older than Esmond, the daughter of actress Isobel Ohmead and James Sabben-Clare who had been Bram Stoker's agent during his tenure at the Lyceum Theatre in London.
-At the time of Fran's wedding to Esmond he was employed by the International Copyright Bueau.
+At the time of Fran's wedding to Esmond he was employed by the International Copyright Bureau.
 The family name had originally been just Clare, which was Fran's surname at birth.
 However, her father changed this to Sabben-Clare whilst serving as a major during the First World War.
 Although Sabben-Clare is the name on Fran's marriage certificate she retained Frances Clare as her stage name throughout her career.
 James Sabben-Clare was also an occasional playwright and one of his works, The Cure, was filmed in 1933 featuring a young William Hartnell.

 During the early years of their marriage, Fran worked regularly on stage while Esmond's career incorporated both stage and film work.
 Notably, in 1930, she appeared in C.B.
 Cochrane's first theatrical management project, Nine Till Six at The Apollo.
 Occasionally she and Esmond worked together - in 1929 in Fashion at the Gate and Kingsway Theatres, and in 1931 at Esmond's old school, Westminster, where they appeared in Milton's Comus.